datagrok-ai/public/help/develop/admin/deploy/docker-compose.md

    Datagrok will deploy a new database automatically.

-   In case you get an error on Windows running `docker compose up` related to a `WriteFile` function, try running `cmd` in Administrator mode (this is a [known issue](https://github.com/docker/compose/issues/4531) of Docker on some computers).
+   In case you get an error on Windows running `docker-compose up` related to a `WriteFile` function, try running `cmd` in Administrator mode (this is a [known issue](https://github.com/docker/compose/issues/4531) of Docker on some computers).